programminghistorian/jekyll/index.md

 If you wish to cite _The Programming Historian_, may we suggest the following:

-Crymble, Adam, Fred Gibbs, Allison Hegel, Caleb McDaniel, Ian Milligan, Miriam Posner, and William J. Turkel, eds. _The Programming Historian_.
+Crymble, Adam, Fred Gibbs, Allison Hegel, Caleb McDaniel, Ian Milligan, Miriam Posner, Evan Taparata, and Jeri Wieringa, eds. _The Programming Historian_.
 2nd ed., 2015. [http://programminghistorian.org/](http://programminghistorian.org/).